Zeni241/ESP32-NimbleBLE-For-Dummies/README.md

 Apache MyNewt NimBLE is a highly configurable and BT SIG qualifiable BLE stack.
 It has much smaller heap and flash requirements as compared to Bluedroid.

-Due to these reasons I was very much interested to use it instead of Bluedroid or Bluetooth Classic to connect my esp32 devices with bluetooth.
+Due to these reasons I was very much interested to use it instead of Bluedroid or Bluetooth Classic for my esp32 devices.
 But unfortunately the examples of Nimble BLE in esp-idf documentation were of little help.

  So I consulted many other resources to clear my concept (I have given the links to resources at the end).Once there, I decided to write down this tutorial for my future reference.

  But I would be pleased if it could help any one.
 Everyone is free to use it, comment and suggest improvement in it.

-I expect that you already have understanding of concept of GAP, GATT, services and characteristics.
+I expect that you already have understanding of concept of GAP, GATT, services and characteristics etc. .
 Here is a link where these concepts are explained very well. https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction .

 **So as they always say, lets get started!**

 :snowflake: :sunny:

-In this tutorial we will create one service and two characteristics of this service.
+In release 2.0 of this tutorial we will create one service and one characteristics of this service.
+(In release 1.0 there are one service with two characteristics).
+Further in release 2.0 I have seperated nimble related code in one file and tried to further simplify it easy understanding.

+You can create seperate characteristics for reading, writing and sending notifications.
-Client will be able read or write to the first characteristics.
-This characteristic is created only to show how to handle when client can read or write to same characteristic.
+Client will be able read the characteristic value, write to it.
+Further this characteristic can send notifications to the client.

 In second characteristic we will learn to notify the client.